You want to know what’s causing your neck pain. But mostly you want to know if it can be fixed.

 You might take over-the-counter painkillers, use heat treatment, push through the pain, ignore it, or get an occasional massage.
 But this is kind of like seeing the oil light come on in your car and sticking a piece of duct tape to cover it it and deciding to leave them that way and just go get your car washed.

 It’s like using a spare tire when your regular tire popped.
 Everybody knows you only use a spare tire until you can get a real one.
-Not everybody realizes that continuing to “drive” the body in a compromised position will result in major long-term problems.
+Unfortunately, not everybody realizes that continuing to “drive” the body in a compromised position will result in major long-term problems.

 We usually think of pain as a bad thing.
 It’s not.